The process of selecting cross-government open standards is transparent and open to everyone.

 Government technology officials are:

-- drawn from standards panels and may include technology leaders
+- drawn from the open standards community and may include government technology leaders

 - the people in government responsible for making sure digital technologies and systems meet the needs of the service users and department employees

 - responsible for publishing adopted standards profiles.
 The profiles summarise the process each open standard has been through to be successfully adopted by the government, and provide high-level information about using the open standard

 Challenge owners will:

 - lead the work to develop proposals and standards profiles in response to challenges

 - work closely with the open standards community

 - be suggested by government technology officials and appointed by the Chair of the Open Standards Board

 - usually come from government bodies but they may also be from not-for-profit organisations that have an interest in the field in question